Dale-Potter-14/Play-Eternal/README.md

 The Slack Code Institute Community - for always being there for a chat or help when needed.

-Lastly to my wonderful husband and children, thank you for your understanding and support through this process.
+Finally, to my wonderful husband and children, thank you for your understanding and support through this process.